 Depending on your interest, you can visit the Archeologiemuseum or modern art museum by Pablo Picasso.
 Alternatively, you can go shopping in the main streets of Zilverstraat or Steenstraat.

-If those are not of your interest, then may I introduce Bruges Beer Experience.
+If those are not of your interest, then may I introduce Bruges Beer Experience (Belgium Museum).
 It is a beer museum and there is a bar at the end of the tour.
 Inside, you can learn about how proud Bruges is about their beer and check out all the local brew when you are there!
 Alternatively, you can go to the famous Bruges brewery: Huisbrouwerij De Halve Maan.
 Go on a tour to see how that beer is produced and share some with your friends in the bar.

 Unwind during the night by visiting more bars and enjoying the local brews of Bruges.
 For example, chill by 2be Beer Wall, walk to Staminee De Garre for their little hidden bar or the famous ‘t Poatersgat.
 2be Beer Wall has a wall of all sorts of beer and their specific glasses.
 Staminee De Garre is hidden down little alley.
-I changed upon it while getting lost in the city, and found a great bar! ‘t Poatersgat is a hole in the wall and you have to walk down the stairs into the bar below!
+I chanced upon it while getting lost in the city, and found a great bar! ‘t Poatersgat is a hole in the wall and you have to walk down the stairs into the bar below!

 After going to all the famous landmarks in the city centre yesterday, today is focused on the very local aspect of the city.
 I’m sure you have heard of areas where nuns live.
 But have you ever seen the area before?
-Well you are in luck because there is such an are in Bruges!
+Well you are in luck because there is such an area in Bruges!

 Trevellers fun fact: Bruges is and was a very rich city.
 You can see how rich they are by the number of “steps” they have on the roofs.
 The more steps, the richer they are.